 TESTING FOR NATURAL DYES

 There are some simple tests that anyone can do to see if a weaving has been made with yarn that has been dyed with natural plant dyes or chemicals.
-Cochineal is one of the most common dyes to be replaced with cheap synthetic chemical dye because it is very time consuming to grow & gather, and is very expensive if purchased.
+Cochineal is one of the most common dyes to be replaced with cheap synthetic chemical dye because it is very time consuming to grow and gather, and is very expensive if purchased.
 To test for real cochineal dye, a sample of red yarn boiled in fresh lemon juice for 5 minutes will lighten, whereas chemical dyes will not change.
-Another characteristic of plant dyed yarns is the residual scent from the plants that were used to dye them.
-Natural scents range from earthy to fresh green to tarragon (brown).
+Another characteristic Is the price and the number of pieces available for sale, as well as the overall colors seen on every piece.
+The process of natural dyeing is much more labor intensive and more costly, therefore goods made with this practice will cost more, and normally only a few pieces can be created each month.

-Chemical dyes can be detected this same way but the smell is not natural.
-Caution: many chemical dyes are not rinsed clean and may cause respiratory problems over prolonged exposure.
+Plant-dyed yarns have a residual scent from the plants that were used to dye them.
+Natural scents range from earthy to fresh green to wild marigold.
+Chemical dyes can be detected the same way but the smell is not natural.
+Caution: many chemical dyes are not rinsed clean and may cause respiratory problems with prolonged exposure.